Nihlus/Crystite/docs/nitty-gritty.md

 the real assembly (in the case of `object`, that happens to be in `System.Private.CoreLib` on modern runtimes).

-However, since Neos simply uses the assembly-qualified name without any modification, the client (which does not have a shim for `System.Private.CoreLib`!) cannot find the requested type and chokes.
+However, since Resonite simply uses the assembly-qualified name without any modification, the client (which does not have a shim for `System.Private.CoreLib`!) cannot find the requested type and chokes.